TimStrauven/Zelus_Images/README.md

 First extract the full dataset into a folder called "archive" then run both cells in create_test_folders.ipynb to create a train/val/test set from the train/val folders

-then explore creation of the model in flash.ipynb
+Then explore creation of the model in flash.ipynb